Howard Feldman, MD, FRCP

-Carol Evans is the Chief of Staff of the ADCS, Director of Administration and Business Operations, and the Chair of the ADCS Data and Sample Sharing Committee.
+Carol Evans is the ADCS Director of Administration and Business Operations, and the Chair of the ADCS Data and Sample Sharing Committee.
 Ms. Evans is a member of the senior management team and is responsible for the daily administrative operations of the ADCS.
 Ms. Evans provides leadership and direction to all staff and sites and is a key professional responsible for working collaboratively with ADCS Core Directors and other colleagues to anticipate needs, streamline processes, and problem-solve systems to ensure best business processes.
 Ms. Evans is responsible for internal and external communications between ADCS units, campus departments, and internal and external constituencies including campus leadership, Unit Directors, Project Directors, Steering Committee members, UCSD Health divisions, NIH, NIA and other funding agencies.

 Ms. Evans leads efforts to develop policies and procedures to ensure the efficient operation of the ADCS, and provides project management, analytical support and leadership, budget resource management, including oversight of the annual operating budget.
 She serves as the ADCS representative regarding human resources, and facilities/space planning.
 Ms. Evans assists in developing new directions for the ADCS, including the unit’s strategy/mission statement, and is responsible for developing and implementing the ADCS’s strategic planning.
 She is a principal advisor to the ADCS Director, advising and providing analytical support and leadership on a variety of projects of importance to the center.